What’s the cost of living in Tennessee? Key expenses to consider

 Transportation costs, including gas prices and vehicle maintenance, impact Tennessee's overall cost of living.

-According to MIT, a single adult with no children can expect to pay upwards of $5,400.
+According to MIT, a single adult with no children can expect to pay upwards of $5,400 a year on transport-linked costs.

 Gas prices in Tennessee are typically in and around the national average.
-Tennessee was below the national average at the time of writing.
-These prices fluctuate over time.
+While Tennessee was below the national average at the time of writing, these prices fluctuate over time.

 It is also worth noting that prices can vary across different regions within the state.